About Type Network

 Glenda Bellarosa has been working in type for three decades.
 She began her career at Font Bureau before spending over 21 years as a Typographic Developer at Monotype.
 A graduate of Rochester Institute of Technology, she has extensive knowledge both in writing OpenType code and the intricacies of complex South Asian scripts, Arabic, and symbolic scripts.
 Glenda was involved in the development, refinement, and quality assurance of many non-Latin Noto fonts for Google including Noto Nastaliq Urdu, Noto Sans Newa (Newari), Noto Myanmar, Noto Sans Javanese, and Noto Sans Signwriting.
 Prior to OpenType development, she was an expert TrueType Hinter and refined many fonts for clients such as Microsoft, Apple, GE, Nokia, and Amazon.
 She is as passionate about producing functionally correct and efficient fonts as she is about doing the daily Wordle.

-Kate Beckwith is a type fanatic living in Oakland, California, where she earned her MFA in writing and book art and taught The Book in an Edition at Mills College.
-Her knowledge of type and letterforms extends all the way back to early writing systems like cuneiform and illuminated manuscripts, to the advent of moveable lead type, through paste-up graphic design, and up to contemporary digital type.
-As the first employee of Letterform Archive, she shared this historical knowledge with over 1500 in-person visitors and co-curated their first public exhibition, Without Type: the Dynamism of Handmade Letters.
+Kate Beckwith is a type fanatic living in Oakland, California, where she earned her MFA and taught The Book in an Edition at Mills College.
+Her knowledge of type and letterforms extends all the way back to early writing systems like cuneiform, to the advent of moveable lead type, through paste-up graphic design, and up to contemporary digital type.
+As the first employee of Letterform Archive, she shared this knowledge with over 1500 in-person visitors and co-curated their first public exhibition, Without Type: the Dynamism of Handmade Letters.
 She comes to the Type Network team after stints with Typekit (now Adobe Fonts) and in communications outside the type world.
-She also makes books as art director and publisher at Dogpark, a small poetry press.
+She also makes small press poetry books as art director and publisher at Dogpark.

 Guido Ferreyra is a designer and font engineer.
 With his knowledge and skills on type and coding, he helps to improve productivity through streamlined workflows and ad-hoc tools.
 He is passionate about everything that involves type, from diving into its history to learning how modern, evolving technology applies to its development.
 Guido lives in Argentina and has given lectures and workshops throughout the Americas.